sidd91/AlexnetBenchmarking/README.md

 ```

-The FPGA directory hosts the sub-directories
+The FPGA directory hosts the sub-directories from Xilinx HLS and Xilinx Vivado.
+We need the Xilinx Vivado and Xilinx SDK installed for this program to run
 ```
 FPGA
 ├── HLS